mvolkmann/blog/src/prolog.md

 The `trace` predicate enables both the trace and debug modes.
 To disable these, enter `notrace.` and `nodebug.`

-#### Executables
+#### SWI-Prolog Executables

-In SWI-Prolog, to compile a Prolog source file to an executable, enter `swipl -o {exe-name} -c {source-name}.pl`.
+To compile a Prolog source file to an executable, enter `swipl -o {exe-name} -c {source-name}.pl`.
 For example, `swipl -o sukuko -c suduko.pl`.
 Running this executable with `./suduko` starts a top level session